rullo16/incubator-streampipes/streampipes-extensions/streampipes-gft-processors/src/main/resources/org.gft.processors.hoursmonitoring/documentation.md

 ## Description

 This processor measures how long a boolean value (status of the operation) does not change.
-Once the value is changes the event with the measured time is emitted and cumulated by calculating and emitted daily, weekly and monthly minutes/hours .
+Once the value is changes the event with the measured time is emitted and cumulated to calculate and emit the daily, weekly and monthly minutes/hours of operating.

 ***

-## Required input
+## Required inputs

-A Boolean-like signal (value) on the status of the operation is required in the data stream.

-### Field

-The boolean field which is monitored for state changes.
+The Operating Time processor requires to work with a boolean-like signal
+event that has at least two fields containing a timestamp and a boolean value.

 ***

 ## Configuration

-### Timer value
+### Timestamp
+The boolean-like signal related timestamp.

+### Boolean Value Field
+The boolean field which is monitored for state changes.

+### Value to Observe
 Define whether it should be measured how long the value is true or how long the value is false.

+### Unit
+Unit that will be use in the calculations for the outputs. it will be applied as unit of measure.

 ## Output
+Outputs the incoming event while appending:
-Appends a field with the time how long the value did not change.
-Is emitted on the change of the boolean value.
-Runtime name: measured_time
+ - a field with the time how long the value did not change (``measure_time``).
+ - the fields with the daily, weekly and monthly minutes/hours of operating (``operating_time_daily``, ``operating_time_weekly``, ``operating_time_monthly``)